kc85/znxtapp.core/README.md

 # ZNxtApp

-ZNxtApp is next generation application development framework for web application.
-ZNxtApp is lightweight, high performance and customizable framework suitable for all your modern web development requirement.
-Its provide plug and play injectable module without impacting application ongoing sessions.
-Its usages NoSql database for high performance and easy deployment for modern day dynamic, arbitrary data structure.
+ZNxtApp is an next generation application development framework for web devlopment.
+It is lightweight, scalable and high performance framework suitable for all your modern day application development.
+Its has build in supports for plug and play injectable modules without impacting application running sessions.
+Its highly scalable and easly customizable as your need.
+ZNxtApp uses NoSql database for lightning performance, easy devlopment of WebApis and support dynamic/arbitrary data models.

 **Let's join us on the next generation web development journey, it's free and open source.**

 # Quick Start:
 ### Prerequisites
   - .Net 4.5.2